 - ($43,200 / 62) x 3 = 2,090

 Out of context, this score means nothing.
-But in combination with additional research and a strong list of keywords, a KOB score can help you prioritize which keywords to target first.
+However, in combination with additional research and a substantial list of keywords, a KOB score can help you prioritize which keywords to target first.

 To help you hit the ground running on your keyword research journey, download our ready-to-use KOB analysis spreadsheet.